Help Save a Life – Donate Blood

 Schedule an appointment at one of our fixed-site Donor Rooms:

 RWJBarnabas Health has two fixed locations, one at RWJUH in New Brunswick, located on the 4th floor of the Rutgers Robert Wood Johnson Medical School Clinical Academic Building (CAB) at 125 Paterson Street in New Brunswick, and one at RWJUH Somerset, located at 110 Rehill Avenue in Somerville.
-Both Donor Centers are open Monday – Friday and select Saturdays.
+Both Donor Centers are routinely open Monday through Friday and on select Saturdays, however, hours may vary.
+We recommend that you call beforehand.

 To further encourage donations, there are special summer giveaways being held at the RWJUH Donor Center in New Brunswick such as $10 gift cards for blood donors and $20 gift cards for platelet donors as a thank you gift.
 Also, t-shirts and entry into bi-weekly raffles to win a family fun package to Jenkinson’s Pavilion in Point Pleasant Beach are available.
 Robert Wood Johnson University Hospital Somerset is offering $10 gift cards to all type O blood and platelet donors.
 Additionally, they are offering raffle drawings monthly for a $25 ShopRite gift card.